Shipwrecks around the Western Cape coastline

 1895 The Greystoke Castle a British iron vessel sank at Martha Point on the 6th of June 1896

-1902 The Clan MacGregor a British iron screw vessel sank off Martha Point near Ryspunt on the 30th May 1902, The Gustav Adolph was a Norwegian wooden sailing vessel/barque that sank off Kleinmond on the 28th of June and The Verona was a Norwegian sailing vessel that wrecked off Danger Point on the 11 August.
+1902 The Clan MacGregor a British iron screw vessel sank off Martha Point near Ryspunt on the 30th May 1902, The Gustav Adolph was a Norwegian wooden sailing vessel/barque that sank off Kleinmond on the 28th of June The Poseidon another Norwegian wooden barque of 606 tons, built in 1890 in Arendal, county of Aust-Agder, wrecked in Mossel Bay during a south-east gale on the night of 2 September and The Verona was also a Norwegian sailing vessel that wrecked off Danger Point on the 11 August.

 1904 The Lawhill was a South African sailing vessel/4-masted barque that sank near Cape Agulhas on the 1st of July 1904

-1905 The Boela was a fishing vessel that sank off Danger Point on the 15th June
+1905 The Boela was a fishing vessel that sank off Danger Point on the 15th of June

 1906 The John Patterson was a British wooden paddle steamship/tug that wrecked off Kogel Bay on the 1st of June, Star of the Peace a British steel steamship/trawler wrecked at Quoin Point on the 16th of November.